NapperJLG/CV/README.md

 **Dacast** (August 2019 - Present)
 Frontend Engineer
-- Inolved from the beginning in developing their brand new Video On Demand and Livestream platform from start to finish - primarily coding using Typescript, React and Redux.
+- Involved from the beginning in developing their brand new Video On Demand and Livestream platform from start to finish - primarily coding using Typescript, React and Redux.
 - Worked closely with the UX designer to develop a component library and build the pages of the site based on provided mockups
 - I was one of only two frontend engineers when I started, which forced me to learn very quickly and to take control of my own learning.
 - A large portion of the team is based in San Francisco - regular contact with their developers has allowed me to develop my communication and remote pair programming skills.